-1. Mpho cross: Maths homework copied; didn't ask

-2. Andile: Not so bad; I would do it for you

-3. Mpho: No privacy; no permission

-4. Andile: Sorry, please forgive

-5. Mpho: Alright, but ask next time!

-6. Andile: Ok, maybe shouldn't copy - rather ask you to show
+- 1. Mpho cross: Maths homework copied; didn't ask - 2.
+Andile: Not so bad; I would do it for you - 3.
+Mpho: No privacy; no permission - 4.
+Andile: Sorry, please forgive - 5.
+Mpho: Alright, but ask next time! - 6.
+Andile: Ok, maybe shouldn't copy rather ask you to show me.

-When

-you brainstorm, write

-your ideas as they

-come to you.
-Then

-organise your ideas by

-numbering

-them.

-B

-Write a draft of the text using the ideas from the plan.
+Download more resources like this on ECOLEBOOKS.COM See how the learner edited Step 3: Write and edit a draft text her draft dialogue in the example Write a draft of the text using the ideas from the plan. below.
 Edit the draft by correcting any grammar, punctuation, spelling and format errors.

-See how the learner edited her draft dialogue in the example below.

-Argument between two friends: Mpho and Andile

-Mpho: Andile, I'm so cross with you.
+Argument between two friends: Mpho and Andile Mpho: Andile, I'm so cross with you.
 (Determined) You took my Maths book out of my bag and copied today's homework.
 I wouldn't have minded but you didn't ask me!
 Andile: (Anxious) But I didn't do anything bad.
 You would have let me if I'd asked.
-You know how badly I'm doing in Maths.

-Mpho: (Shakes her head) I hate to tell you this, but that's got nothing to do with it.
-Of course, I would have lent you my book, but you didn't respect my privacy permission or ask my permission!

-Andile: (Apologetically) I'm so sorry.
-I wasn't thinking properly and I took you for granted.
-(Pleading) Will you forgive me?

-Mpho: (Thinking and then puts her hand on his shoulder)

-Hey, that's all right.
+You know how badly I'm doing in Maths. that's (Shakes her head) I hate to tell you this, but thats Mpho: She adds apostrophe: got nothing to do with it.
+Of course, I would have that's lent you my book, but you didn't respect my privacy permission or ask my permision!
+She corrects spelling: permission properly Andile: (Apologetically) I'm so sorry.
+I wasn't thinking proply She corrects spelling: and I took you for granted.
+(Pleading) Will you properly forgive me?
+(Thinking and then puts her hand on his shoulder) Mpho: Hey, that's all right.
 I just had to get it off my chest.
 But next time, ask me!
 Andile: Ok.
-And maybe I should be asking for help with my homework, not just copying yours.
+And maybe I should be asking for help with my copying homework, not just copieng yours.
+She corrects spelling: copying Expressions like "hey" and "ok' give the language an informal register.

-• She adds apostrophe: that's

-She corrects spelling: permission

-She corrects spelling: properly

-She corrects spelling: copying